A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Introduction

 \subsection{Notation and conventions}

-Throughout this paper, $G$ is a finite group and for every category $\C$, we denote by $\C^G$ the category of $G$-objects in $\C$.
+Throughout this paper, $G$ is a finite group and for every category $\cC$, we denote by $\cC^G$ the category of $G$-objects in $\cC$.
 A \emph{$G$-category} is an internal category to $\gsett$ or, equivalently, a $G$-object in the category of categories.
-If $\C$ and $\D$ are $G$-categories, then we denote by $\func_G (\C,D)$ the category of $G$-functors and $G$-natural transformations between $\C$ and $\D$ and by $\func (\C,\D)$ the $G$-category of nonequivariant functors and nonequivariant natural transformations.
+If $\cC$ and $\cD$ are $G$-categories, then we denote by $\func_G (\cC,\cD)$ the category of $G$-functors and $G$-natural transformations between $\cC$ and $\cD$ and by $\func (\cC,\cD)$ the $G$-category of nonequivariant functors and nonequivariant natural transformations.
 We denote by $\CatG$ the $2$-category of small $G$-categories.
-For every closed symmetric monoidal category $\C$, we denote by $\Op (\C)$ the category of operads in $\C$.
-If $\ma{O}$ is an operad in $\C$, then we denote by $\ma{O}_n$ its n-th level, that is the associated object of $\C^{\Sigma_n}$.

-In this paper, by $\infty$-category we mean quasi-category and we denote by $\SSS$ the $\infty$-category of spaces.
+For every closed symmetric monoidal category $\cC$, we denote by $\Op (\cC)$ the category of operads in $\cC$.
+If $\ma{O}$ is an operad in $\cC$, then we denote by $\ma{O}_n$ its n-th level, that is the associated object of $\cC^{\Sigma_n}$.
+We denote by $\sS$ the $\infty$-category of spaces.